Treasury: U.S. will be 'compensated' for assistance to airlines

 U.S. airlines are preparing to tap the government to cover payroll in a sharp travel downturn triggered by the coronavirus, even after the government warned it may take stakes in exchange for bailout funds or other financial instruments, people familiar with the matter said.

+U.S. President Donald Trump said he would hire “brilliant financial minds” from Wall Street to assist in the government’s airline assistance efforts.

+“We will be able to handle United and we will be able to handle Delta,” Trump said, adding it is “possible” the government could own large stakes in the airlines.
+“Saving the airlines is very important.”

-Under the bill approved Friday by the U.S. House of Representatives, Mnuchin can demand equity, warrants or other financial instruments to “provide appropriate compensation to the federal government.”
+Under the bill signed by Trump Friday, Mnuchin can demand equity, warrants or other financial instruments to “provide appropriate compensation to the federal government.”
 Mnuchin did not directly answer whether he will seek warrants or equity.

 The Treasury has an internal working group already discussing how to proceed, people briefed on the matter said.
 A person briefed on the matter said Mnuchin is expected to take a hard line with the airlines who had threatened to furlough tens of thousands of workers without immediate cash.